5jt/dyalog-cookbook/manuscript/07_DebuggingEXEs.md

 ∇
 ~~~

-Before we can actually try to Ride into

-Now you can start Ride, enter "localhost" and the port number as parameters, connect to the interpreter or stand-alone EXE etc. and then select "Strong interrupt" from the "Actions" menu in order to interrupt the endless loop; you can then start debugging the application.
+Now you can start Ride, enter both "localhost" and the port number as parameters, connect to the interpreter or stand-alone EXE etc. and then select "Strong interrupt" from the "Actions" menu in order to interrupt the endless loop; you can then start debugging the application.
 Note that this does not require the development EXE to be involved: it may well be a runtime EXE.
 However, of course you need a development license in order to be legally entitled to Ride into an application run by the RunTime EXE (DyalogRT.exe).

 A> ### DLLs required by Ride
 A>